PhanosTech/TaskPilot/USERS_GUIDE.md

 -   **Active Work Queue**: This is a list of all tasks from "In Progress" projects that are currently "To Do" or "In Progress".
     -   **Single-click** a task to open the detail view and edit it.
     -   **Double-click** a task to navigate directly to its parent project's page.
--   **Personal Todos**: A simple checklist for your personal reminders that aren't tied to a specific project.
-You can add, edit, delete, and move items between "In Progress" and "Backlog".
+-   **Personal Todos**: A focused list for your current personal work.
+Add items inline, reorder them, and send anything back to the backlog when priorities change.
+-   **Quick Link to Backlog**: Use the link beneath the personal todo card to jump straight into the full backlog management page.

 ## 2. Projects